 Barley yellow dwarf virus (BYDV) management in cereals

-Barley yellow dwarf virus (BYDV) is a yield-robbing disease of UK cereals (wheat, barley, oats, rye and triticale).
+Barley yellow dwarf virus (BYDV) is a yield-robbing disease of UK cereals.
 Learn about the main aphids that spread it and how to manage their levels in crops.

 Why is BYDV such an issue in cereals?